Unicorn: Queer culture

-The rainbow flag, created by American artist Gilbert Baker in 1978 as a joyous symbol of the diversity of the queer community, became prominent during the gay rights protests of the 1970s and 1980s.
-Unicorns, which were intrinsically linked to rainbows since the Victorian era, became a symbol of the queer community.
+The rainbow flag, created by American artist Gilbert Baker in 1978 as a symbol of the diversity of the queer community, became prominent during the gay rights protests of the 1970s and 1980s.
+Unicorns, which were linked to rainbows since the Victorian era, would become a symbol of the queer community.

-There is no consensus on how the unicorn became a gay icon.
-Alice Fisher, an editor of Observer Design magazine, notes that the values of a unicorn – as rare and magical – have resulted in the word being used with various connotations.
-However, she argues that the Victorian association between rainbows and unicorns has resulted in unicorns becoming a queer icon.
+There is no consensus on how the unicorn became a queer symbol.

-When directly asked, queer people give different answers about why they have close personal relationships with unicorns.
-They often relate to one or more of the following aspects: uniqueness, magical quality, elusiveness and gender fluidity.
+When directly asked, queer people give different answers about if they have close personal relationships with unicorns.

 Queer individuals tend to relate to the unicorn because of their unique sexual orientation and gender identity.
-Tracey Anne Duncan, a queer New Orleans journalist, described her connection to unicorns when she watched The Last Unicorn as a child.
-In the film, the protagonist believed she was one of a kind throughout her life.
-Tracey was able to relate to that feeling, even though she did not really know what "her kind" was at that time.

 The unicorn is an imaginary animal that lives in a world of myths and legends.
-Queer people, whose existence may seem to blur the lines between societal norms of masculinity and femininity, may feel like they do not fully belong in this world.
-It explains their interests in mythical creatures such as unicorns, mermaids, and fairies.
+Queer people, who often blur the lines between societal norms of masculinity and femininity, may feel that they do not fully belong in this world, and this could have influenced the adoption of the unicorn as an LGBTQ smybol.

-Some argue that the gender fluidity of the unicorn makes it a suitable representation of the LGBT community.
-In ancient myths, the unicorn is portrayed as male, whereas in the modern times, it is depicted as a female creature.
+Some argue that the gender fluidity of the unicorn makes it a suitable representation of the LGBTQ community.
+In ancient myths, the unicorn was usually portrayed as male, whereas in the modern times, it is typically depicted as a female creature.